omichde/BOMFeedback/README.md

 - selection of "sharing services" (APP Store rating deep link, email, twitter, facebook)
 - every text output can be localized
 - custom icon font for (tab bar) symbols, zero images used
-- DarkMode for a dark-themed mode
+- DarkMode for a dark-themed mode, UIAppearance savvy
-- UIAppearance savvy
 - runs modally or as a form sheet
 - self-contained, no extra dependancies
 - one storyboard, all AutoLayout, full rotation support
+- local or server-based FAQ with auto-updating
+- embedding for custom subviewcontroller (i.e. for IAP restauration)

 # Installation